VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 [^73]: Krochmal, A. "The vanishing white mulberry of northern Greece."
 Economic Botany 8, no. 2 (1954): 145-151.
 [^74]: Laws, Bill.
 Fifty plants that changed the course of history.
 Newton Abbot: David & Charles, 2010.
 [^75]: The male tree produces clouds of pollen that cause hay fever, but when a branch from a female tree is grafted onto it, the male tree becomes female and stops producing pollen.
 The tree is allergy free! (https://arboretum.uoguelph.ca,)
 [^76]: Kalm, Pehr.
 Travels into North America Containing Its Natural History, and a Circumstantial Account of Its Plantations and Agriculture in General : With the Civil, Ecclesiastical and Commercial State of the Country, the Manners of the Inhabitants, and Several Curious and Important Remarks on Various Subjects.
 London: Printed for the editor; and sold by T. Lowndes, 1771. https://www.biodiversitylibrary.org/page/32458197.
+[^77]: Nolan, Justin.
+"The Roots of Tradition: Social Ecology, Cultural Geography, and Medicinal Plant Knowledge in the Ozark-Ouachita Highlands."
+Journal of Ethnobiology 18(2) (1998): 249–269.
+[^78]: Banisteria : a journal devoted to the natural history of Virginia
+[^79]: Johnson, Laurence.
+A Manual of the Medical Botany of North America.
+(New York: William Wood & Company, 1884).